- Faculty Bios

 For the MS program, this will include a standardized measure of performance for the comprehensive examination (for those completing an individual project), a thesis or project research proposal, and the thesis defense.
 For the PhD program, this will include the qualifying examination, the dissertation proposal, and the dissertation defense.

 The standardized instrument for the evaluation of these activities is the ESP Graduate Blooms Evaluation form, which is a modification of Bloom’s Taxonomy.
-This form was adapted by D. Sklarew (Oct.
+This form was adapted by Dr. Dann Sklarew (Oct.
 2008) and will be very helpful in preparing for your proposal and final defense!

-The Graduate Program Director will NOT sign any students’ signature page without the required Blooms Evaluation.
-The form must be sent to the Graduate Office at firstname.lastname@example.org.
+The Graduate Programs Director will NOT sign any students’ signature page without the required Blooms Evaluation form, which must be sent to the ESP Graduate Office.

 RATING CRITERIA: Faculty will evaluate student performance for each of the six hierarchical categories as 4,3,2,1 or 0 – 4 being the highest – (with quarter part increments for flexibility) with the understanding that it will be progressively more difficult to earn a high grade as one proceeds up the hierarchy from “Remembering” to “Creating.”